 The successful bride and groom do not plan their wedding alone—they get help.
 This may be from professionals, respected publications, online app resources, or trusted friends who’ve planned their own weddings.

-• Consider hiring a wedding planner or consultant.
-Especially if you are a busy person, or just feel a little lost, a professional can be invaluable in putting together your ideal day and can often save you money.
+- Consider hiring a wedding planner or consultant.
+A professional can be invaluable in putting together your ideal day and can often save you money.

-By now, we’ve covered the first steps on how to plan a wedding.
-But here’s one planning task you won’t find everywhere: Take time to actively not plan your wedding too.
-Planning your nuptials is a big undertaking; it may as well be the first big test of your marriage.
+By now, you know how to start planning a wedding.
+But here’s one planning task you won’t find everywhere: take time to actively not plan your wedding too.
+Wedding planning might be the first big test of your marriage.
 It’s a long (but rewarding) gauntlet of compromise, sacrifice, and stress management.

 Before your wedding, take time as a couple to do anything but wedding planning.
 Have regular date nights with no wedding talk allowed.
 It’s more important than ever to prioritize your relationship and continue dating each other.
 It will help you remember why you’re doing all of this in the first place.